sogladev/audio-soundboard/README.md

 - Play stereo audio samples
 - Simple UI with two buttons
-- Hosted on GitHub pages
+- Hosted on GitHub Pages

 ## Built with